Using Chinese suppliers is one of the most cost-effective ways to get products for your ecommerce business.

 The fixed price per piece is $6.30.
 Going to Alibaba gave me something way lower.

-The reason for the difference in price is that suppliers on Alibaba offer most products at factory prices.
-But, there is a minimum order quantity of 50 pieces against the one piece on AliExpress.
+The reason for the difference in wholesale price is that suppliers on Alibaba offer most products at factory prices.
+But, there is a minimum order requirement of 50 pieces against the one piece on AliExpress.

 When searching, look out for the least expensive product.
 I know people say the lower the price, the lower the quality.
 While this is true in most cases, it is not always true for Alibrands.
 If you have found the lowest price of the same product, you have probably found the manufacturer.
 All others might be resellers who bought from the manufacturer and are selling on the same platform.

 If you want to go into wholesaling, any of the platforms is fine.
 AliExpress is better for wholesaling because you are not branding anything.